See any favorites here?

 attitudes and values, which are intrinsically emotional, not logical.
 This

-reduces the chance that your family adults can negotiate and really problem-solve
+reduces the chance that your family adults can negotiate and really

-(compromise) effectively to-gether.
+problem-solve (compromise) effectively together.
 And major biases can…

 block family-member bonding and